The Best Free Following Directions Activities

 Learning to follow both oral and written instructions is a vital skill that students need to learn at an early age.
 However, grabbing their attention long enough to learn the complicated process can be challenging!

-Why are Following Directions a Difficult Skill for Young Learners?
+Why is Following Directions a Difficult Skill for Young Learners?

 Following directions involves a combination of mental tasks.
 Therefore, for a student to be good at this, he or she needs to be proficient at the following skills, and he or she also needs to be able to do them simultaneously: